ns-ctru/mirabile/readme.md

-# Sample Size Checking for Mirable
+# Sample Size Checking for Mirabile

 This directory contains the work involved in checking the sample size calculations that have been performed for the Fetus-Mirabile Health Technology Assessment Expression Of Interest submission.